uvaaland/cig_llnl_workshop/setup_specfem3d.md

 that we will use in the remaining parts of this tutorial.
 The resulting binary files can be found in the `./specfem3d_globe/bin` folder.

-**NOTE:** the solver executable `xspecfem3D` uses static allocations which will depend upon the parameters set in the `Par_file`.
-According to those parameters, a source header file `OUTPUT_FILES/values_from_mesher.h` will be created during the compilation process by the executable `xcreate_header_file`.
+**NOTE:** The solver executable `xspecfem3D` uses static allocations which will depend upon the parameters set in the `Par_file`.
+This means that if you change any parameter in the `Par_file` after compiling SPECFEM3D_GLOBE, you should recompile the code.
+Recompile the package by running `make clean` and `make` in the root folder.
-The solver only runs for those parameter setups.

 ---
 In this section we have looked at how to set up, configure, and compile SPECFEM3D_GLOBE.

-In the next section we move on to **Part II** of the tutorial, and will look at how to prepare the input data for the regional simulation.
+In the next section we move on to **Part II** of the tutorial, and look at how to prepare the input data for the continental-scale simulation.

 [Previous section](/intro_specfem.md) -- [Next section](/prepare_data.md)